jingjitanxing/MediaRender/README.md

 3. collect crash by Tencent bugly
 4. test it on android 7 box well

-# HOWTO
+# HowTo
 Open this app using android studio and enjoy it.

-# TODO
+# ToDo
-Open source about PC DLNA controler.
+Open source code about PC DLNA controler.